 - Public transport is not available in Bali, but you can get around easily with Uber or Grab.
 Go-Jek is another local app that you should download – on top of transport, it can be used for shopping/courier services.
 You can also easily hitch a ride on a Motorbike/taxi.
 For taxis, use the metered ones by Blue Bird Group.
 If you are comfortable riding a scooter, you can easily rent one.

 - Do not drink from the tap, the water is not potable.

 - Avoid stepping on the ‘canang sari’, a colourful daily offering made by the Balinese Hindus.
 They usually place it at the entrances, so be careful to not step on them.

-- Don’t be afraid to haggle – usually, prices quoted to you are marked up, so do ask if they can offer a discount or cheaper price (try using the local phrases below)
+- Don’t be afraid to haggle – usually, prices quoted to you are marked up, so do ask if they can offer a discount or cheaper price.

-- With the influx of tourism, most restaurants in Bali charge service and tax that is not reflected on the menu.
-The tax seems to be progressive in different places, I paid about 15 – 20% each time.
+- With the influx of tourism, most restaurants in Bali charge services and taxes that are not reflected on the menu.
+The tax seems to be progressive in different places.
 Tips are not expected but definitely welcomed.

-- Bali is generally safe, but stay tuned to the news for any updates on volanic activity before booking your tickets.
+- Bali is generally safe, but stay tuned to the news for any updates on volcanic activity.

 - The rupiah exchanges for approximately IDR 10,000 to S$1.
 Money changers can be easily found along the streets of busy areas.